spsforks/QB64-Wiki/_MOUSEBUTTON.md

 ```

-*Example 3:* Checking for a click or a double-click by the user.
+Checking for a click or a double-click by the user.

 ```vb